dvenkat508/OTMS/README.md

 # Online Textual and Multimedia Server(OTMS)

-OTMS is server of Online Textual and Multimedia chat application.
+OTMS is server of Online Textual and Multimedia chat application..